Mary Quant: Later career

 In 1988, Quant designed the interior of the Mini (1000) Designer (originally dubbed the Mini Quant, the name was changed when popularity charts were set against having Quant's name on the car).
 It featured black-and-white striped seats with red trimming.
 The seatbelts were red, and the driving and passenger seats had Quant's signature on the upper left quadrant.
 The steering-wheel had Quant's signature daisy and the bonnet badge had "Mary Quant" written over the signature name.
 The headlight housings, wheel arches, door handles and bumpers were all "nimbus grey", rather than the more common chrome or black finishes.
 Two thousand were released in the UK on 15 June 1988, and a number were also released on to foreign markets; however, the numbers for these are hard to come by.
 The special edition Mini came in two body colours, jet black and diamond white.

 In 2000, she resigned as director of Mary Quant Ltd, her cosmetics company, after a Japanese buy-out.
 There are more than 200 Mary Quant Colour shops in Japan.

 Personal life

 Quant met her future husband and business partner, Alexander Plunket Greene, grandson of the Irish singer Harry Plunket Greene, in 1953.
-They were married from 1957 until his death in 1990, and had a son, Orlando, born in 1970.
+They were married from 1957 until his death in 1990, and had a son.

 Quant died at home in Surrey on 13 April 2023, aged 93.